severalnines/docs/user-guide/deploy.rst

 ```````````````````

 * **Master A - IP/Hostname**
 	- Specify the IP address of the PostgreSQL master node.
-Press 'Enter' once specified so ClusterControl can verify the reachability via passwordless SSH.
+Press 'Enter' once specified so ClusterControl can verify the node reachability via passwordless SSH.

 * **Add slaves to master A**
 	- Add a slave node connected to master A. Press 'Enter' to add more slave.